50 years of clean air progress: 1969 - 2019

 We have, however, experienced unhealthy air quality on several days the past few years due to wildfire smoke.
 While wildfires and dust storms are considered “natural events” and therefore do not affect our compliance status, they do affect the health of our residents.

-To find out what was in the air and where it was coming from, the agency initially relied on “low-tech” methods, such as chemistry and visual observations.
+To find out what was in the air and where it was coming from, we relied on “low-tech” methods, such as chemistry and visual observations.
 In the early years, sticky tape jars were used to capture pollution.
 Empty peanut butter jars covered with sticky tape were placed on property downwind from industrial polluters to see if emissions were impacting neighboring properties.
 Today, sophisticated air quality monitoring stations are located throughout Spokane County, providing real-time data of pollution levels.

 Today, outdoor burning for disposal is limited to natural vegetation and only in a few outlying areas of the county.
 Natural vegetation is picked up at curbside in many areas, and accepted at area recycling/transfer stations.